rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 not others.
 And only two applications gracefully handle all kind of failures, or at least, the failures we are going to test in this workshop.

-The testing methodology is very simple:
-1. Given failure X -see below the type of failures-;
-2. Pick an application which does not gracefully handle it and test it;
-3. Then pick an application which does gracefully handle it and test it;
+### Failure scenarios

-The type of failures are:
+The type of failures we are going test are:

 1. Resiliency related failures:
   a.
 RabbitMQ is not available when application starts
   b.
-Restart a cluster node
+Restart/Shutdown a cluster node the application is connected to
 	c.
+Restart/Shutdown a cluster node hosting the consumer's queue
+  d.
 Rolling restart of cluster nodes
-  d.
+  e.
 Kill/drop connection -consumer and/or producer- (repeatedly)
-  e.
+  f.
 Pause nodes
-  f.
+  g.
 Unresponsive connections
 2. Guarantee of delivery related failures:
   a.
 Consumer fail while processing a message
   b.
 Connection drops while processing a message